-Estonia’s Future Vision: Spacious Clean Living, Cultural Heritage, and Natural Harmony is the third part of a trilogy originally published by Indrek Tamre, a geobiologist, pendulum expert, and one of my spiritual mentors.
+Estonia’s Future Vision: Spacious Clean Living, Cultural Heritage, and Natural Harmony is the third part of a trilogy originally published by Indrek Tamre, a visionary, pendulum and feng shui specialist, geobiologist, member of Estonian Inventions Association and one of my spiritual mentors.
 This essay, which appeared in the collection "In Which Estonia Do I Want to Live?
 The President's Essay Competition 2007," published by the University of Tartu's Center for Ethics and the journal "Akadeemia," remains true to its original form, focusing on Estonia1.
 Unlike the first two essays, which were slightly adapted to relate to broader global contexts23, this final essay offers readers a direct connection to Tamre's vision for his homeland.
 It emphasizes the importance of clean living, spaciousness, natural harmony, and the preservation of Estonia's cultural and linguistic heritage.
 By maintaining its original focus on Estonia, the essay provides a unique perspective on the nation's future while leaving room for personal adaptation and relevance in other contexts.
 Tamre’s thoughtful and visionary work calls on Estonians to protect and cherish their natural environment and cultural identity, ensuring a harmonious and prosperous future for generations to come.

 Indrek Tamre’s Vision: In Which Estonia Do I Want to Live?